Toberumono/WRF-Runner/README.md

 		- hours: Number of hours to shift the start time by.
 This field's magnitude should generally never exceed 48.
 		- minutes: While it is possible to set an offset with minutes, this is highly inadvisable and will cause the simulation to fail with the default dataset.
 		- seconds: While it is possible to set an offset with seconds, this is highly inadvisable and will cause the simulation to fail with the default dataset.
+	+ duration: These control the duration of the simulation.
+If this subsection is not in the configuration file, it will be populated using the values in the WRF namelist file.
+		- days: Number of days over which the simulation will be run
+		- hours: Number of hours over which the simulation will be run
+		- minutes: Number of minutes over which the simulation will be run
+		- seconds: Number of seconds over which the simulation will be run

 ### <a name="gtrp"></a>Getting the Required Programs